Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 ## FTK (Forensic Toolkit)

 - **Partition Structure**:
-    The HP computer includes a recovery partition, resulting in multiple partitions.
+    Being an HP computer, the OS included a recovery partition, resulting in multiple partitions.

 - **Key Files in [root] (equivalent to C: drive)**:
     - `pagefile.sys`: A paging file used by the OS.
-It may contain fragments of memory, such as URLs or other data, paged to disk during system operation.
+It can contain fragments of memory, such as URLs or other data, that were paged to disk during system operation.
         > Example: If a browser is active and part of its memory is paged to disk, the `.onion` URL being accessed might end up in `pagefile.sys`.
-    - `hiberfile.sys`: A hibernation file containing a snapshot of the RAM at the moment the system enters hibernation.
+    - `hiberfile.sys`: A hibernation file that contains a snapshot of the RAM at the moment the system enters hibernation.

 - **Primary Investigation Areas**:
     - **`/Windows`**: Contains OS executables, registries, and other system files.
         - `/System32/config`: Windows registry files.
-        - `/prefetch`: Optimizes application startup by preloading necessary DLLs.
+        - `/prefetch`: A mechanism to optimize application startup by preloading necessary DLLs.
-            > Note: Prefetch files are created only if the executable has been run and are not deleted automatically.
+            > Note: A prefetch file is created only if the executable has been run.
+Prefetch files are not deleted automatically.
-    - **`/Users`**: Contains subfolders for each user.
+    - **`/Users`**: Contains a subfolder for each user.
         - `/AppData`: Logs user activities.
             - `/Roaming/Microsoft/Windows/`: Tracks recent user activities.
                 - `.lnk` files: Shortcut files pointing to other files.